tingxiao88/PowerRecon/README.md

 ![PowerRecon Logo](public/BW%20Transparent.png)

-PowerRecon is the solution that our team (Doggo Ipsum) is submitting for the NTU MLDA-Hackathon.
+PowerRecon is the solution that our team (73 Doggo Ipsum) is submitting for the NTU MLDA-Hackathon.

 ---